 If you are rehabbing homes in DC, Alexandria or other upscale neighborhoods, the importance of staging becomes even more obvious.
 You may not be staging, but you can be sure your competitors are taking advantage of this powerful home-selling tool.

-Lynne Bouchard is a professional decorator who stages home in the DC area and New Funding Resources’ guest blogger.
-For more information on home staging for rehabbers, or to get a free estimate on a staging project, please contact Lynne at Dreamcastles Interiors.
+Lynne Bouchard is a professional decorator who stages homes in the DC area and was a New Funding Resources guest blogger.
+For more information on home staging for rehabbers, or to get a free estimate on a staging project, please contact Lynne at Dreamcastles Interiors and like Dreamcastles Interiors on Facebook here.